sarahdini-design/ontario-ed-performance-analysis/README.md

 ### Insight

-The Ontario-wide trend does not show how much performance varies from one corporation to another.
+This made it clear that an Ontario-wide number can hide a lot of variation between individual corporations.

-Even within the same hospital peer group, some corporations were much closer to the median than others.
-Looking at the gap from the peer median gave more context than comparing raw wait times alone.
+Even hospitals in the same peer group could be quite far apart.

-This also showed why one provincial number cannot describe the performance of every hospital corporation.
+Looking at the gap from the peer median gave me more useful context than comparing the raw wait times alone.

 ### Recommendation

-Large positive gaps are worth flagging for closer review, especially when the same corporation also shows a persistent gap over several years.
+Large positive gaps are useful flags for a closer look, especially when the same corporation also shows a persistent gap over several years.

-These results should be treated as a starting point for further investigation, not as a ranking of hospital performance.
+I would not use these results to rank hospitals.
+I would use them to decide where a deeper review might be useful.

 ## Question 4